seaside1/jrule/README.md

 Make sure you add the Jar-files from /etc/openhab/jrule/jar as dependencies.

+# Build and deploy your rules using Maven
+See https://github.com/seaside1/jrule-user for an example template project.

 # Third Party External Dependencies

 You can add any 3rd party library as dependency.
 Copy the jar files needed to /etc/openhab/automation/jrule/ext-lib